alexgrejuc/recipeFinder/README.md

 # Recipe Finder!

-### A web app for the final project in CS290 at OSU taught by Dr. Rob Hess in Spring 2018.
+### Continued work on a web app originally made for the final project in CS290 at OSU taught by Dr. Rob Hess in Spring 2018.

 On the main page, users can add ingredients which they have lying around the house.